mattortiz/app.envyforge.com.identity.service/README.md

 ## SaaS Identity with Cognito using Lambda Microservices

-This is a reference architecture based on the "SaaS Identiry and Isolation with Amazon Cognito on the AWS Cloud Quickstart".
+This is a reference architecture based on the "SaaS Identity and Isolation with Amazon Cognito on the AWS Cloud Quickstart".
 This architecture is based of the architecture details in this [deployment guide](https://fwd.aws/XKYDP).

 The architecture was changed from using EC2 instances for the microservices, to using lambda functions behind a common API gateway.
 Here are the major differences between this version and the AWS Quickstart.